 When I heard that a relative from Korea was coming to Houston, I grabbed the car keys early in the morning.

-This road is so familiar that I feel like I could drive it with my eyes closed, but I still get a bit nervous every time I set off.
+I've driven this route so many times that I feel like I could do it with my eyes closed, but I still get a bit nervous every time I set out.

 The distance from San Antonio to Houston is about 200 miles.
-In terms of time, it takes around 3 to 3 and a half hours.
+It takes roughly 3 to 3.5 hours.

-In Korean terms, it's like the distance from Seoul to Daegu, but here it feels like just a trip to the "next neighborhood."
+In Korean terms, it's like the distance from Seoul to Daegu, but here it feels like just a quick trip to the "next town over."

 This is all part of the strange confidence that comes from living in Texas.